nationofmakers/nationofmakers.github.io/faq.md

 Please join our [newsletter](http://bit.ly/nom-newsletter).

+More details about membership and other details will be coming soon!

 ### What kind of orgs/people are welcome?

-All organization types are welcome.
-As Adam Savage described in his NOM announcement video, we use the broadest definition of "making" possible.
+All people and organization types are welcome; we use the broadest definition of "making" possible.

+The specifics about what services NOM will offer will be coming soon.

 ### Can I donate to NOM, and are donations tax-deductible?

-Details TBD!
+Details coming soon!